Don’t suffer the heartbreak of a data breach

 How can Redstor help mitigate the risk of data loss?

-At Redstor, we understand the importance of data security, we have been supporting organizations in this area for almost twenty years.
+At Redstor, we understand the importance of data security, we have been supporting organisations in this area for almost twenty years.
 In addition to this, in over 10 years of supporting an Online Backup Service, Redstor have never lost data or suffered a security breach on any of our platforms.

 Our Backup Solution, Redstor Backup Pro, uses Advanced Encryption Standard (AES) with a 256-bit key length.
 Data is encrypted throughout the backup process and remains encrypted in our highly secure UK based data centres.
 The encryption keys are provided and managed by the end user, ensuring that you remain in control of access to your data.